 How do you lay the foundation to stay committed to your practice, even when you feel low, lethargic, or tempted by the many other priorities that eat up your time on a daily basis?

 Think about the other commitments you have going on in your life and reflect on how you were able to develop commitment towards these projects.
 It may also be worthwhile to reflect on why starting a yoga practice is important to you.
 Get clear about whether you are being guided by your ego, or by something that truly provides meaning in your life.

 It is nice to approach your home practice with patience, self-compassion, and flexibility.

 Without these two aspects, the hard days when you are feeling run down and overwhelmed will leave you feeling worse.
-Have patience when setting up your home practice and remain diligent, even during the turbulent times.
+Have patience when setting up your home practice and remain diligent, even during turbulent times.
 This especially comes into play when not feeling connected to your practice.
 For example, maybe you find that you are falling out of balancing poses more often than you would like.
-Practice self-compassion for similar times, and finding joy in the challenge that can come with staying grounded and connected with each breath as you move through the asanas—just you alone on the mat with your breath.
+Practice self-compassion for similar times, and find joy in the challenge that can come with staying grounded and connected with each breath as you move through the asanas—just you alone on the mat with your breath.
 Flexibility comes into play when you have set a schedule, get into a comfortable groove with that schedule, and feel like you finally “got it.”
 Then, something comes up to throw you off balance, as is typical of life’s tendency for turbulence.
 These are the times when flexibility is paramount.
 Allow yourself the space to make changes to your schedule, and practice self-compassion during the times you get off track.
 If you are unable to practice on any given day, make it up on a different day.
 And, be okay with the shift in schedule.